JelleZijlstra/taxonomy/docs/biblio/billberg.md

 # Billberg's _Synopsis Faunae Scandinaviae_

-[Gustaf Johan Billberg](/h/73658) (1772–1844) was primarily a botanist, but also produced a _Synopsis Faunæ Scandinaviæ_ in the 1820, which introduced a number of new names for mammals.
-There are some problems with this work but I do not have enough available information to sort them out, so this document only sets out the parts that I do know.
+[Gustaf Johan Billberg](/h/73658) (1772–1844) was primarily a botanist, but also produced a _Synopsis Faunæ Scandinaviæ_ in the 1820s, which introduced a number of new names for mammals.
+There are some problems with this work but I do not have enough available information to sort them out completely, so this document only sets out what I do know.

 Names published in this work are variously cited as either 1827 or 1828.
 I have found